-- Books, cds, and videos.
-These are available in the library and do help to hear the accents, to hear the language spoken from native speakers.
-There are endless resources available and all of them useful in introducing new vocabulary.
+- Books, CDs, and videos.
+These are available in the library and do help to hear the accents, to hear the language spoken by native speakers.
+There are endless resources available and all of them are useful in introducing new vocabulary.
 Kind of important as I’m not fluent; I’ve learned all this secondhand too.

 - Apple apps…one more excuse to get their hands on the iPod, iPhone, or iPad…if the kiddos aren’t accustomed to having free reign with screens, they’ll enjoy playing these games.
 There are endless games and many are free.

-- YouTube…another screen with clever ditties and short songs that kids can learn their colours, or watch others discuss the location of the library.
+- YouTube…another screen with clever ditties and short songs where kids can learn their colours, or watch others discuss the location of the library.

-Overhearing a conversation between a French-speaking person and an American on a recent flight, I was intrigued how this obviously American young woman was able to converse as easily as her southern drawl communicated her interest in grits (okay, she didn’t really talk about grits).
+Overhearing a conversation between a French-speaking person and an American on a recent flight, I was intrigued by how this obviously American young woman was able to converse as easily as her southern drawl communicated her interest in grits.

 So I asked about her ability when I got a chance (minus the mention of grits).